-If you require an accompanist for studio rehearsals, lessons, masterclass/studio class performances, recordings, and juries/recitals, you must engage an accompanist for a fee.
+If you require a collaborative pianist for studio rehearsals, lessons, masterclass/studio class performances, recordings, and juries/recitals, you must engage a collaborative pianist for a fee.
 The selection of a pianist should be made in consultation with your respective studio instructor.

 Finding a Pianist

 Approach a prospective pianist early in the semester to discuss the availability of the pianist to engage in all possible rehearsals, lessons, masterclass/studio class performances, recordings, and juries/recitals.
 You should provide a list of known performance dates to the pianist at the time of engagement, and not later than one month in advance of a given performance.

 Inquire about the pianist’s fee and follow the instructions for payment as determined by the pianist.
 Failure to do so may result in the pianist’s refusal to work with you, or another penalty as determined by the pianist.

 You should also inquire as to the pianist’s policy for cancelled or missed rehearsals or lessons, as payment for the pianist’s time may still be expected.

 Provide a new, unmarked, complete, double-sided, hole-punched copy of all musical scores as soon as possible, and not later than one month in advance of a performance.
 Failure to comply may result in a penalty to you, as determined by the pianist.
 Please see the Photocopying Guidelines for more details.